sbcgua/mockup_loader/README.md

 `Returning`, `exporting` and `changing` parameters are supported.
 For more information see [REFERENCE.md](docs/REFERENCE.md).

 In addition, forwarding calls to another object (implementing same interface) is supported.
 For example if some of accessor methods must be connected to mocks and some others were implemented manually in a supporting test (or real production) class.
 See [REFERENCE.md](docs/REFERENCE.md).

+Finally, it is possible to return just one field of the first matching record e.g. Document type of a document selected by number.
+For this specify the field to return in `I_FIELD_ONLY` param.
+See [REFERENCE.md](docs/REFERENCE.md).

 ![accessor pattern](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/sbcgua/mockup_loader/master/docs/mockup-stub.puml)